ibrado/jekyll-paginate-content/README.md

 | `tag`, `tags`        | `nil` for all except the first page
 | `category`, `categories` | `nil` for all except the first page
 |                      |
-| `autogen`            | "jekyll-paginate-content" for all but the single-page view
+| `autogen`            | "jekyll-paginate-content" for all pages
 | `pagination_info`    | `.curr_page` = current page number<br/>`.total_pages` = total number of pages<br/>`.type` = "first", "part", "last", or "single"<br/>`.id` = a string which is the same for all related pages (nanosecond timestamp)

 The tags, categories, and `hidden` are set up this way to avoid duplicate counts and having the parts show up in e.g. your tag index listings.
-You may override this behavior as discussed [below](#override).
+You may override this behavior as discussed [below](#overriding-and-restoring-properties).

 ### Setting custom properties